jdquerales/datascience/README.md

 [Certificates](DataCamp_Certicates)

-- Data Scientist with Python (88 hours):
+- Data Scientist with Python (88 hours, completed):

 This track includes learning on  how Python  allows us to import, clean, manipulate, and visualize data—all integral skills for any aspiring data professional or researcher.